imapp-pl/gas-cost-estimator/docs/report_stage_i.md

 This in particular will require additional polishing out in Stage II, as per [notes left here](https://github.com/imapp-pl/gas-cost-estimator/blob/master/docs/notes/execution_comparison.md), [here](https://github.com/imapp-pl/gas-cost-estimator/blob/master/docs/notes/instrumentation_measurement/evmone.md), [here](https://github.com/imapp-pl/gas-cost-estimator/blob/master/docs/notes/instrumentation_measurement/geth.md) and [here](https://github.com/imapp-pl/gas-cost-estimator/blob/master/docs/notes/instrumentation_measurement/openethereum.md).

 Additional to measuring the OPCODE execution time we measure the duration of the capture of time itself.
-This is motivated by the fact that (especially for the highly performant EVM/Ewasm implementations) the execution of a single instruction of the interpreter takes an very small amount of time.
+This is motivated by the fact that (especially for the highly performant EVM/Ewasm implementations) the execution of a single instruction of the interpreter takes a very small amount of time.
 To preserve the realistic proportion between the cost of "cheap" and "expensive" OPCODEs, we need to account for the overhead of the time measurement itself.

 The instrumentation and measurement were performed for four environments: